jackielii/jackieli.dev/content/posts/temporal-is-a-control-plane.md

 The problem here hits home with what @maxim stated: **Temporal should be the control plane, not data plane**.
 And yet we are piping all the rows through temporal.
 This obviously goes against what Temporal is designed for.

-So clearly, we need a data plane.
-But how would a data plane would fit in this picture?
+So clearly, we need a data plane, but how would a data plane fit in this picture?

 ## Our Approach